Putting clean, versioned data in the hands of the people that matter: your business units.

-With a decentralized platform, data moves from overburdened IT to the departments that need it the most.
+With a decentralized data mesh platform, data moves from overburdened IT to the departments that need it the most.
 Product, sales, marketing, ops, HR — all have their own view.
 And these domain experts have the speed and agility to use their data to make decisions and improve applications.
 No longer is marketing waiting for historical campaign numbers from an overworked IT team.
 No longer is the new campaign on hold until they get their data.

 With the amount of data in enterprises today, collaboration is key.
 Building new customer applications, improving internal processes, increasing predictive analytics all require flexibility and access not available on centralized monolithic platforms.

 Version control, which is at the heart of TerminusX, is the key to effective collaboration.
 With version control, you can access, share, and work on multiple versions of the same asset at the same time, all in a controlled, optimized way.